hazelchain/Hazelchain/README.md

         2. Open Windows Powershell
         3. Run `windows.bat` in powershell

-4. Open and run the project as a Cmake project in your IDE
+7. Open the project as a Cmake project in your preferred IDE
-5. set the cmake as the directory of your chosen cmake
-6. be sure to set the cmake preset as CMakePresets.json
+8. Set the cmake preset as CMakePresets.json

 ---